-DMNElement has abstract specializations NamedElement and Expression NamedElement adds the required attribute name, and includes the abstract specializations BusinessContextElement and DRGElement, as well as concrete specializations Definitions, ItemDefinition, InformationItem, ElementCollection and DecisionService.
+DMNElement has abstract specializations NamedElement and Expression, and concrete specialization UnaryTests.
+NamedElement adds the required attribute name, and includes the abstract specializations BusinessContextElement and DRGElement, as well as concrete specializations Definitions, ItemDefinition, InformationItem, ElementCollection and DecisionService.

 Table 3 presents the attributes and model associations of the DMNElement element.